Symptoms of a Head or Neck Injury

 - Slurred speech

 Many of these symptoms are subjective in that only you can feel them.
 The fact that they may not be obvious to others, doesn’t mean they aren’t real.
+Even your injury only seems minor, we encourage you to consult with a head or neck injury lawyer at our Atlanta, Alpharetta and Cumming office locations.

 The Most Common Head Injuries After an Accident